corpnewt/CorpBot.py/README.md

 	   └─ Set a reminder.
 If the message contains spaces, it must be wrapped in quotes.

 ## Responses
-####	Responses Cog (4 commands) - Responses.py Extension:
+####	Responses Cog (10 commands) - Responses.py Extension:
 	  $addresponse [regex_trigger] [response]
-	   └─ Adds a new response for the regex trigger.
-If the trigger has spaces, it mus...
+	   └─ Adds a new response for the regex trigger - or updates the response if the tr...
+	  $chkresponse [check_string]
+	   └─ Reports a breakdown of the first match (if any) in the responses for the pass...
 	  $clearresponses
 	   └─ Removes all response triggers (bot-admin only).
+	  $editresponse [response_index] [response]
+	   └─ Edits the response for the passed index.
+The response passed here does not r...
+	  $edittrigger [response_index] [regex_trigger]
+	   └─ Edits the regex trigger for the passed index.
+The triggers passed here do no...
+	  $mvresponse [response_index] [target_index]
+	   └─ Moves the passed response index to the target index (bot-admin only).
 	  $remresponse [regex_trigger_number]
 	   └─ Removes the passed response trigger (bot-admin only).
 	  $responses
 	   └─ Lists the response triggers and their responses (bot-admin only).
+	  $viewresponse [response_index]
+	   └─ Displays the response in full which corresponds to the target index (bot-admi...
+	  $viewtrigger [response_index]
+	   └─ Displays the regex trigger in full which corresponds to the target index (bot...

 ## Search
 ####	Search Cog (8 commands) - Search.py Extension: